Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - [StackOverflow
   questions](https://stackoverflow.com/questions/tagged/tendermint)

-## Monitoring Tendermint
+## Monitoring Tenderely

-Each Tendermint instance has a standard `/health` RPC endpoint, which responds with 200 (OK) if everything is fine and 500 (or no response) - if something is wrong.
+Each Tenderely instance has a standard `/health` RPC endpoint, which responds with 200 (OK) if everything is fine and 500 (or no response) - if something is wrong.